eternal-flame-AD/yume-pdq/README.md

 We provide pre-built binaries, shared objects, and static libraries for Linux, macOS, and Windows, currently for these combinations:

+- Linux:
-- Linux: x86_64 sse4.2/avx2/avx512
+  - x86_64 sse4.2_portable_simd/avx2_intrinsic/avx2_portable_simd
+    - statically linked with musl
+    - each also has an accompanying CFI-hardened version linked with glibc
+- macOS:
+  - aarch64 neon
-- macOS: aarch64 neon (I don't have such as system, it is only end-to-end tested to produce equivalent hashes on GitHub Actions, your mileage may vary)
+    - end-to-end tested on GitHub Actions but I don't have a real hardware to test on, your mileage may vary
+- Windows:
-- Windows: x86_64 sse4.2/avx2/avx512
+  - x86_64 sse4.2_portable_simd/avx2_intrinsic/avx2_portable_simd
+    - cross compiled using gnu toolchain
+    - Not end-to-end tested on CI but built using identical code to Linux builds
+    - No OS-specific conditional compilation used

 You can download the binaries from the [GitHub release page](https://github.com/eternal-flame-AD/yume-pdq/releases).